-When working in your website’s dashboard, it autosaves the data after some specific time.
+Working in your website’s dashboard autosaves the data after some specific time.
 Moreover, it also sends an AJAX request after every 15 seconds while working in the editor.
 The requests are sent after 60 seconds for the rest of the admin panel.

 5. Regularly Clean Your Database

-Deleting the unnecessary bloatware from the database never affects the website negatively.
-However, be careful that you don’t delete the necessary files that might be responsible for the site ranking.
+Deleting unnecessary bloatware from the database never affects the website negatively.
+However, be careful not to delete the necessary files that might be responsible for the site ranking.

 To make it easy, use the WP optimize plugin or any other premium plugin that helps delete unnecessary bloatware.
-Moreover, some premium plugins offer to set a time to auto-delete the bloatware from the database after that specific time (say three days or one week).
+Moreover, some premium plugins offer a time to auto-delete the bloatware from the database after that specific time (say, three days or one week).

 6. Get More WordPress Storage

 Every WordPress website has a specific PHP memory limit which is mostly more than enough.
-However, sometimes for heavy websites, this memory becomes insufficient, which results in the WordPress admin panel loading slow.
+However, sometimes for heavy websites, this memory becomes insufficient, which results in the WordPress admin panel loading slowly.

 In such a situation, increasing the memory limit of PHP can be a simple solution to improve the site loading speed.
-So, make sure to request your host to increase the PHP memory limit, and most hosts do it without much investigation.
+So, request your host to increase the PHP memory limit; most hosts do it without much investigation.

 To increase the memory limit manually, you have to add “define(‘WP_MEMORY_LIMIT’, ‘256M’);” to the top of the “wp-config.php file.”
-However, if your host refuses to increase the memory limit, contact the host support team.
+However, contact the host support team if your host refuses to increase the memory limit.
 In the other case, the only option left is changing the host.

 7. Keep WordPress Dashboard Light

-Try to keep WordPress dashboard as light as possible.
-By keeping it light, we mean to limit the content displayed on the WordPress dashboard.
+Try to keep the WordPress dashboard as light as possible.
+By keeping it light, we mean limiting the WordPress dashboard’s content.
 The less content in the dashboard reduces the time needed to load the dashboard, which ultimately speeds up the website.

 8. Remove Unwanted Widgets

-Removing or disabling the unnecessary widgets from the Dashboard can also be quite helpful in increasing the site speed.
-More widgets mean that the dashboard has to load more content, which takes more time.
-So, only keep necessary widgets on your dashboard.
+Removing or disabling unnecessary widgets from the Dashboard can also be quite helpful in increasing the site speed.
+More widgets mean the dashboard has to load more content, which takes more time.
+So, only keep the necessary widgets on your dashboard.

-Many widgets are added to the dashboard by default when you build a WordPress website.
-However, most of these widgets are of no use, such as new and events widgets.
+When you build a WordPress website, many widgets are added to the dashboard by default.
+However, most widgets, such as new and events widgets, are useless.
 Look at those widgets!

 9. Use Cloudflare CDN (Pro Plan)

-Another method to improve the WordPress dashboard speed is to use the Cloudflare CDN Pro.
+Another method to improve the WordPress dashboard speed is to use Cloudflare CDN Pro.
 Sometimes, WordPress gives slow performance due to some external malware or virus.
-You may take help from a hosting that offers CDN to prevent such issues.
+You may take help from a CDN hosting to prevent such issues.